 In n8n, add QuickBooks node.
 Click 'Create New Credentials', select 'OAuth2'.
 Enter Client ID, Client Secret from developer portal.
 Click 'Connect' and authorize n8n to access your QuickBooks account.
 Test by retrieving company info or listing invoices.

 In QuickBooks, go to Products & Services.
-Create items for recurring invoice line items: 'Real Estate Commission' (income account), 'Buyer Consultation Fee', 'Property Management Fee', etc. When creating invoices via automation, reference these items by name.
+Create items for recurring invoice line items: 'Asset Management Fee' (income account), 'Acquisition Fee', 'CAM Reconciliation', 'Rent', etc. When creating invoices via automation, reference these items by name.

-Set default prices for items if consistent (e.g., Consultation Fee = $500).
+Set default prices for items if consistent (e.g., a fixed acquisition fee tier).
 Automate invoice creation by referencing item names.
 Update prices in one place if they change.

-Create n8n workflow: CRM Trigger (deal closed) → Extract commission amount → QuickBooks Create Invoice → Mark as Paid → Send confirmation email.
-Test with fake deal in CRM.
-Verify invoice appears in QuickBooks with correct amount and customer.
+Create an n8n workflow: CRM Trigger (deal closed) → Extract purchase price and equity → QuickBooks record fixed asset and post contributed capital → Set class to the SPV → Send confirmation email.
+Test with a fake deal in the CRM.
+Verify the entity's opening entries appear in QuickBooks with the correct amount and class.

-Start simple: Just create invoice.
-Once working, layer in complexity (commission split calculation, 1099 tracking, reporting).
+Start simple: just record the basis and contributed capital.
+Once working, layer in complexity (acquisition fee, construction draws, distribution math, reporting).
 Incremental complexity prevents debugging nightmares.

 Common questions about QuickBooks integration